 Email Fuzzy Logic delivers the probability of a percentage match of company emails being sent to a personal email address.
 This helps you focus your investigation on users whose risk scores rise above a certain threshold.

-This machine learning model collects and attributes multiple email accounts to users.
-If the Email Fuzzy Logic model detects an unknown email account being used or information being sent to unknown email accounts, we can link that receiver to a known sender.
-Further, we can pair another machine learning model, a link analysis algorithm, to identify where documents attached to emails containing company or personally sensitive data may be exfiltrated via those emails.
+In short, this machine learning model collects and attributes multiple email accounts to users.
+For instance, if the Email Fuzzy Logic model detects an unknown email account being used or information being sent to unknown email accounts, we can link that receiver to a known sender.
+We can pair another machine learning model, a link analysis algorithm, to identify where documents attached to emails containing company or personally sensitive data may be exfiltrated via those emails.

 Use Case: Detecting Insider Threats